 This sect of chronic pain patients (and I say “sect” because I do not want to lump all chronic pain patients into this category, by any means) believes that those of us who’ve suffered or suffer an addiction are the root cause of their problems.
 Our terrible behavior caused them to lose access to their medication.
 Not big pharma greed, nor the greed and selfishness of doctors.
 Just shitty addicts.
 I feel like I’ve heard this joke before?

 It’s true: the Center for Disease Control did issue guidelines in response to the climb in opioid deaths, and reports of addiction.
+And they have led to doctors, pharmacies, and insurance providers to create limitations that are harming pain patients very much.
 But what do they actually say?
+Does it have to be this way?

 1-If someone is in pain, try something non-addicting first.